zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/NEB_HiFi_Assembly/NEB_HiFi_Assembly.md

 ## Transformation

-Prior to transformation:

-  - Heat water bath to 42°C

-  - Remove from 4°C 1 LB/Amp/IPTG/X-gal plate (or other selection plate) per assembly reaction

-  - Move SOC to room temperature

-1. Remove the NEB 5-alpha chemically-competent from the -80°C freezer to ice.
+**Note**: Prior to transformation: heat water bath to 42°C, remove 1 LB/Amp/IPTG/X-gal plate (or other selection plate) per assembly reaction from 4ºC incubator, move SOC to room temperature, move NEB 5-alpha chemically-competent from the -80°C freezer to ice.

-2. Aliquot 50 μL of the cells to a chilled 1.5 mL tube.
+1. Aliquot 50 μL of the cells to a chilled 1.5 mL tube.
 Return the competent cells to the -80°C freezer.

-3. Add 2 μL of the chilled assembled product to the competent cells.
+2. Add 2 μL of the chilled assembled product to the competent cells.
 Mix gently by pipetting up and down or by flicking the tube 4–5 times.
 Do not vortex.

-4. Place the mixture on ice for 30 minutes.
+3. Place the mixture on ice for 30 minutes.
 Do not mix.

-5. Heat shock at 42°C for 30 seconds.
+4. Heat shock at 42°C for 30 seconds.
 Do not mix.

-6. Transfer tubes to ice for 2 minutes.
+5. Transfer tubes to ice for 2 minutes.

-7. Add 950 μL of room-temperature SOC media to the tube.
+6. Add 950 μL of room-temperature SOC media to the tube.

-8. Incubate the tube at 37°C for 60 minutes.
+7. Incubate the tube at 37°C for 60 minutes.
 Shake vigorously (250 rpm) or rotate.

-9. Spread 100 μL of the cells onto the selection plates.
+8. Spread 100 μL of the cells onto the selection plates.

-10. Incubate overnight at 37°C.
+9. Incubate overnight at 37°C.